familycomicsstudios/chikken/README.md

 - Stalemate: If a player has no legal moves but is not in a losing position, the game ends in a draw, similar to Chess stalemate rules.

 - Threefold repetition: If the same exact board position occurs three times, the game is a draw.

+View the [full v1.0 rulebook](RULEBOOK.1.0.md) here to learn how to play in-depth.